·

 Work in sections, applying the grout evenly.
 Be sure to read the directions for the grout.
 For ours, it required a 15 minute resting time before you could go back with a sponge to begin cleaning the access off.

-After the 15 minutes, we took a large sponge and a bucket of water and began cleaning off the tile and wiping off the extra grout.
-After going over it the first time there was still some leftover residue to he dumped the old water and refilled the bucket with clean water to go over it again.
+After going over it the first time there was still some leftover residue so he dumped the old water and refilled the bucket with clean water to go over it again.

 Let it Dry (Again)!